mucsci-students/2022fa-475-Dreadcore/README.md

 - Mac users: download and unzip.
 Allow the file to be executed by changing directory with cd Mac.app/Contents/MacOS.
 Then run chmod +x Dreadcore.
 Do ./Dreadcore and got denied by the MacOS antivirus.
 Went to System Preferences -> Security & Preferences -> General.
 Then clicked open anyway at the bottom which came up with a popup where I had to click run anyway.
 (Thank you Justin Stevens!)

 # The 1.1.2 Update is currently only on Windows.
 Go here to download it. https://drive.google.com/file/d/1BF7Bt-UgRQ4kiSwuaLKSSgJSQpJFoGjA/view?usp=share_link
+- The Mac build will be available in the near future.

 # Post-release updates